apache/parquet-site/content/en/blog/features/alp_encoding.md

 Some values don't survive the round-trip.
 Instead, they are written to the exception array at the end of the vector.
 The exceptions positions are stored prior to the exception array.

-While very performant, not all floating point data can be exploited by ALP, for example vector embeddings typically span the full floating point range and do not encode well with ALP.
+While very performant, not all floating-point data can be exploited by ALP, for example vector embeddings typically span the full floating-point range and do not encode well with ALP.
 Such use cases can continue to use existing Parquet features such as PLAIN or [BYTE_STREAM_SPLIT](https://parquet.apache.org/docs/file-format/data-pages/encodings/#BYTESTREAMSPLIT) encoding followed by ZSTD or SNAPPY general purpose compression.

 ### Random access